 Sample Service - Details

 The Overview walked through a simple “Hello World” example.
-In this section we’ll cover how Sparta works in preparation for moving on to more advanced usages.
+In this section we’ll cover how Sparta works in preparation for moving on to more advanced use.
 Most development will use the

 provision command line argument, so this section will outline exactly what that entails.